ilundberg/replication/occupational_segregation_health/README.md

 intermediate: This is an empty folder where the code will place intermediate files (e.g. large model fit objects)

+logs: This is an empty folder where the code will place intermediate text logs

-figures: This is an empty folder where the code will place all results, including both figures and text file output
+figures: This is an empty folder where the code will place figures

 # Data access

 The data used in this study are from the Annual Social and Economic Supplement of the Current Population Survey, accessed through IPUMS at [cps.ipums.org](https://cps.ipums.org/cps/).

 The data file cps_00050.dat is 4.8 GB.
 To access the data, you will need to register for an account at the IPUMS website, download the data, and add it to the data subdirectory.
+The file you download may have a different name.

 1. Register for an account
 2. Put the following variables in your cart: